RedhammerM/RedhammerM/README.md

 ## Hi there 👋

-I'm an aspiring engineer struguling with programing.
-More with github and linux than actual programing to be honest.
+I'm an aspiring biomechanical nad electrical engineer.
+I study biomechanics at CTU in Prague.
+This year I am applying for masters degree in medical electronics at faculty of electrotechnology CTU.

-- 🔭 I’m currently debating myself why I didn't go study bioinformatics
+- 🔭 I’m currently finding topics for my final thesis.
-- 🌱 I’m currently learning about bioimpedance, biosensors and medical imaging technology.
+- 🌱 I’m currently learning about MRI, CT, biosensors and other medical imaging technology.
 - 📫 How to reach me: redhammer.michal@proton.me
 - ⚡ Fun fact: I run a lot
--->